Mint-System/Odoo-Apps-Manufacture/mrp_bom_consumption/README.rst

 Manufacturing BoM Consumption
 =============================

-Define a bill of material that is consummated on delivery.
+Define a bill of material that is consummed on delivery.

 .. image:: ./static/description/icon.png
   :height: 100